Chapmanville, West Virginia: Civil War

 During the American Civil War, Chapmanville residents overwhelmingly supported the Confederacy.
 The Battle of Kanawha Gap occurred at Chapmanville on September 25, 1861.
 A highway historical marker commemorates the battle.
 An irregular pro-Confederate unit called the Black-Striped Company operated in the vicinity throughout the war.
 A legend persists that a Union payroll of gold coins is buried on the west side of the river in Chapmanville.

 Government

 The town is governed by the Mayor and Council System.
-The mayor and the council are elected by the voters of the town.
+The Mayor, Recorder, and the Council are elected by the voters of the town.
 The Council consists of five members.
 The Mayor is charged with the day-to-day operations of the town.
+The Recorder takes minutes and controls the finances.
 The Council serves as the local legislative body.
 Members fulfill their duties by enacting ordinances, resolutions, and advocating on behalf of the citizens.
 Each member is elected to a four-year term.
-Council meetings are held on the second Monday of every month and as necessary.
+Council meetings are held on the second Tuesday of every month at 7:00 PM EST and as necessary.
 These meetings are advertised in accordance with West Virginia law.
-The town employs a police department, a street and sanitation department, a recreation coordinator, and a grants coordinator.
+The town employs a police department, a street and sanitation department, and Town Clerks.
 The town also has a water department, which is overseen by the Chapmanville Water Board, and a volunteer fire department.